striezel/botvinnik/doc/readme.md

 ## Note about Synapse configuration

-If you are using the bot on a Matrix home server running Synapse 1.62.0 or later, then please make sure that the `sync_response_cache_duration` setting in the server's configuration is set to zero, or - if that is too low - to a value not higher than a few seconds.
+If you are using the bot on a Matrix homeserver running Synapse 1.62.0 or later, then please make sure that the `sync_response_cache_duration` setting in the server's configuration is set to zero, or - if that is too low - to a value not higher than a few seconds.
 Synapse's default value for that setting is two